aktas/aktas.github.io/_posts/2023-05-20-How-Does-The-CBC-MAC-Algorithm-Work.md

 ---
-title: How does the CBC-MAC algorithm work?
+title: How Does the CBC-MAC Algorithm Work?
 published: true
 ---